sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 a_13_prepare_hurricane_once_data_did - merging hurricane data for only one exposure with data for analysis

+a_14_prepare_tc_once_data_did - merging tropical cyclone data for only one exposure with data for analysis

 ## Data exploration (data_exploration) list:

 b_01_plotting_scores_years_ggplot2 - prepare GCS data and plot change in score over years, faceted by grade